silvansuter/Sudoku-Detector-and-Solver/README.md

 The approach of localizing the Sudoku and warping is taken from https://pyimagesearch.com/2020/08/10/opencv-sudoku-solver-and-ocr/.
 The preparation of digits is loosely based also on this post.

 The function for plotting a Sudoku with Python is taken from https://codegolf.stackexchange.com/questions/126930/draw-a-sudoku-board-using-line-drawing-characters.

+## Licensing
+This project is licensed under the MIT License.
+This allows others to use, modify, and distribute this software without restriction.

+For full details, please see the LICENSE file in the repository.